 As a designer your portfolio is an essential tool in your armoury.

 It needs to be chronological, start with your most recent work and go backwards.
-Each season and trend should start with a mood board and fabric & colour palette followed by your designs in either CAD or illustration format depending on how you work, supported by flat drawings and enhanced with fabric swatches.
+Each season and trend should begin with a mood board and fabric & colour palette followed by your designs in either CAD or illustration format depending on how you work, supported by flat drawings and enhanced with fabric swatches.

 Mood boards, fabric and colour palettes can be a one-page or two-page affair, keep it honed and to the point.
 It is really important to show key inspiration, colour and texture as this shows off your eye for what’s relevant.

-Aim to show a comprehensive representation from the most recent two seasons (spring/summer and fall/winter), including any best sellers and any work that was on target, but maybe didn’t get selected.
+Aim to show a comprehensive representation from the most recent two seasons (spring/summer and fall/winter), including any best sellers and work that was on target, but maybe didn’t get selected.
 For previous seasons, pull together your best bits along with any past best sellers.